moffmj/object_detection/README.md

 # object_detection

 Object detection scripts for Tiago project.
+Using YOLO neural network for object detection and scripts for converting camera coordinates to 3d point in space.